The Singular Angle of Nonlinear Systems: The Singular Angle of a Nonlinear System

-The following lemma introduces a useful triangle inequality of the angles between signals, which plays a significant role in the feedback stability analysis in Section~\ref{sec:04}.
-This lemma is a modification of \cite[Lemma~3.3-1]{Gustafson:97} and the result in \cite{Krein:69}.
-To make the content self-contained, we include the proof in Appendix~\ref{appendix_A}.
+The following lemma introduces a useful triangle inequality of the angles between signals, which plays a significant role in feedback stability analysis in Section~\ref{sec:04}.
+This lemma is a modification of \cite[Lem.~3.3-1]{Gustafson:97} and the result in \cite{Krein:69}, and thus its proof is omitted. \begin{lem} For all $u, w\in \ltp$ and $v \in \ltp\setminus\{0\}$, it holds that $\theta(u,w)\leq \theta(u,v)+\theta(v,w)$. \end{lem}